Pakistan Independence Day celebrated at embassies, missions worldwide

 The envoys of Pakistan in respective ceremonies hoisted the national flag while the national anthem was played.
 The events were attended by the diplomatic community, officials of the embassy, Pakistani expatriates and local notables.

-The flag hoisting ceremonies were held in China, Turkey, India, France, Japan, UK, Bangladesh, Qatar, UAE, Tajikistan, Kenya, Mauritius, Ethiopia, Sudan, Rwanda, Tunisia, Jordan, Iraq, Sri Lanka, Saudi Arabia, Nepal, Kuwait, Maldives, Iran, Azerbaijan, Thailand, Austria, Tajikistan, Vietnam, Indonesia, Malaysia, Philippines, Australia and many others.
+The flag hoisting ceremonies were held in China, Turkey, India, France, Japan, United Kingdom, Bangladesh, Qatar, UAE, Tajikistan, Kenya, Mauritius, Ethiopia, Sudan, Rwanda, Tunisia, Jordan, Iraq, Sri Lanka, Saudi Arabia, Nepal, Kuwait, Maldives, Iran, Azerbaijan, Thailand, Austria, Tajikistan, Vietnam, Indonesia, Malaysia, Philippines, Australia and many others.

-Raising 🇵🇰 flag at the 75th Independence Day.
-A proud moment for every Pakistani.
-On this special day, we pay tribute to our forefathers, celebrate our achievements, learn from our mistakes, and commit to ‘unity, faith and discipline’ to make Pakistan peaceful and prosperous. pic.twitter.com/LOsqHKmVwX

 The envoys read out the messages of President Dr Arif Alvi and Prime Minister Imran Khan issued on the Independence Day and highlighted the sacrifices of forefathers during the Pakistan Movement, country’s economic turnaround despite COVID-19 pandemic and particularly the ongoing Indian oppression of Indian Illegally Occupied Jammu and Kashmir (IIOJK).